 [Until the very end of Mum's career the old nursing titles were used in English hospitals.
 The person in charge of a ward was "Sister"; the supervisor of a hospital's entire nursing staff was "Matron."
 Nowadays, in the interest of removing all human associations from hospital work (perhaps to ease the conscience of the ill-trained nurses as they leave us accumulating dirt in unmade beds), these titles have been translated into bureaucratic Esperanto: "Clinical Associate Grade 3A" and so on.
 Male nurses, by the way, were rare in Mum's day and were assumed to be homosexual unless they presented compelling evidence to the contrary.]

 Mum planned an active retirement, traveling to Europe and, in 1976, to the United States, where I was living.
 She stayed with me a month, took tours of U.S. hospitals, and watched the Tall Ships sail up the Hudson River on the Bicentennial — July 4, 1976.
 She improved her house and garden, enjoyed all kinds of needlework, and helped raise her granddaughter Tessa when Judith came back to England in 1974.

 In 1987 she was partly disabled by a stroke.
 She struggled on in the house at Friars Avenue for three years until July 20, 1990.
-Then she admitted herself to a residential-care home in Kingsthorpe, Northampton, where she died in 1998.
+Then she admitted herself to a residential-care home in Kingsthorpe, Northampton, where she died on December 4th 1998, aged 86.